abcnorio/aas-mult/Readme.md

 [1] -5
 ```

-Those single cases say nothing to get the general picture.
+Those single cases say nothing about the general picture.
 As explained above, we have to go back to larger sample sizes to approach the pre-defined distribution.

 ```R
 # multiple values
 cdv.samp1 <- sample(chroma_delay_vertical, size=1e6, replace=TRUE, prob=probs1)
 ```

-We just have a look at the head and tail of the drawn samples because of the huge sample size of `1e6`.
+It is enough to just have a look at the head and tail of the drawn samples because of the huge sample size of `1e6`.

 ```R output
 > head(cdv.samp1)